PLATFORM

 LIST OF ISSUES

-Education
+Education in IOWA

 Education is a field that is undergoing change at an accelerating rate.
 From the introduction of new technologies into the classroom to a better understanding of the brain’s development, it can be hard to stay on top of all the latest updates.
 That’s why as an elected official I will work to make sure that our Teachers and Students have the necessary funding to give them the best possible outcomes.